GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 }
 ```

 This resembles what most already existing `js` files in `/opt/gluu/node/passport/server/auth` have.
-Documentation of particular strategy will let you know if additional parameters can be supplied in the constructor call (`new RedditStrategy(...` in this case).
+Documentation for the particular strategy will let you know if additional parameters can be supplied in the constructor call (`new RedditStrategy(...` in this case).
 For instance, certain strategies allow you to explicitly request the attributes needed from user profile.
 As an example:

 ```
    profileFields: ['id', 'name', 'displayName', 'email']